salilab/imp/doc/introduction.md

 Certain of the attributes can be marked as parameters of the model.
 These are attributes that you want to sample or optimize.
 To do so you can do model.set_is_optimized(float_key, particle_0)

-\note A lot of IMP uses IMP.Particle objects instead of IMP::ParticleIndex objects to identify particles.
+\note A lot of IMP uses IMP::Particle objects instead of IMP::kernel::ParticleIndex objects to identify particles.
 The should be treated as roughly the same.
-To map from an index to a particle you use IMP::Model::get_particle() and to go the other way IMP::Particle::get_index().
+To map from an index to a particle you use IMP::kernel::Model::get_particle() and to go the other way IMP::kernel::Particle::get_index().
 Using the indexes is preferred.
-When doing it on lists, you can use IMP::get_indexes() and IMP::get_particles().
+When doing it on lists, you can use IMP::kernel::get_indexes() and IMP::kernel::get_particles().

 ## Decorators